simple-crypto/SCALib/DEVELOP.rst

 Local build
 -----------

-If you want to build your own version of SCALib, you can run
+For best adaptation of SCALib to your CPU (to get best performance or if you CPU does not support AVX2), you may want to build your own version of SCALib.

+To do so, run

 .. code-block::